 Instead of replenishing their stock with the clothes they have already in their shops and are sold out, they create new items making the previous ones looking outdated and unfashionable.
 That makes us, the consumers, to constantly want to keep shopping in order to have in our possession newer and trendier clothes.

-Now that the term fast fashion is clear let’s talk about why it is bad.
+Now that the term is clear let’s talk about why it is bad and why we say that there is a problem with fast fashion.

 The Problem With Fast Fashion